aimeos/aimeos-docs/src/frontend/html/extend-components.md

 # Configuration

 After you've created your new decorator, you need to tell the factory to add it to the HTML client for the component.
-This is done via configuration, e.g. for the catalog list component:
+This is done via configuration, e.g. for the catalog lists component:

 ```
-client/html/catalog/list/decorators/global = ['Mydecorator']
+client/html/catalog/lists/decorators/global = ['Mydecorator']
 ```

 For the mini basket component, the configuration would be: